-- Attain employment and/or better their current employment. - Obtain a high school diploma or GED. - Attain skills necessary to enter postsecondary education and training.
+- · Attain employment or better their current employment. - Obtain a H.S.
+Diploma or GED. - Attain skills necessary to enter postsecondary education and training. - Exit public welfare and become self-sufficient. - Learn to speak, read, and write the English language. - Master basic academic skills to help their children succeed in school.

-- Exit public welfare and become self-sufficient. - Learn to speak, read, and write the English • language. - Master basic academic skills to help their children succeed in school. - Become U.S. citizens and participate in a democratic society. - Gain self-esteem, personal confidence, and a sense of personal and civic responsibility.
+- Become U.S. citizens and participate in a . democratic society. - Gain self-esteem, personal confidence, and a sense of personal and civic responsibility.